Pathogen Plasticity Project

 Our Research

 Creation of new ecosystem boundaries through habitat fragmentation increases opportunities for viruses to adapt to new hosts at those boundary edges, which could influence virus host plasticity and increase spillover risk.
-To test this hypothesis, our research will investigate the host range of bat-borne coronaviruses and mosquito-borne arboviruses (flaviviruses, alphaviruses and bunyaviruses) across replicated gradients of landscape change and community composition, with field sampling efforts focused on bats, primates, and mosquitoes in the biodiverse tropical forests of Southeast Asia.
+To test this hypothesis, our research will investigate the host range of bat-borne coronaviruses and mosquito-borne arboviruses (flaviviruses, alphaviruses and bunyaviruses) across replicated gradients of landscape change and community composition, with field sampling efforts focused on bats, primates, and mosquitoes in biodiverse tropical forests.
 Theoretical and computational modeling, underpinned by field investigations and in vitro experiments, will evaluate (1) how virus host and vector plasticity changes at the edge of ecosystems, such as at the boundary between forest and urban habitats, 2) how virus host plasticity relates to virus epidemiology across landscapes, and 3) how intra-host viral genetic diversity is influenced by host and vector plasticity.
 Data and model driven insights will inform on the role mosquito vectors play in constraining or expanding virus host plasticity and genetic diversity.
 Characterization of bat-borne coronaviruses and host affinities in an ecosystem with SARS-CoV-related viruses will further inform on coronavirus evolution and emergence of zoonotic potential.
 Exploring this paradigm of functional relationships between biodiversity and public health will advance a mechanistic understanding of zoonotic virus emergence, with the potential for generalization to other systems.
 Our findings will be especially relevant for guiding policy and mitigation efforts focused on the relationship between environmental change, biodiversity, disease outbreaks, and pandemics.

 Publications